Let's talk about

 Don’t wait until an injury

 Along with recovery from an injury, gait training can be an important tool for those who would like to preemptively address their unique mobility issues in order to prevent injury in the future.
-This may include athletes who would like to fine-tune their running mechanics to become more efficient and less likely to succumb to pain or injury caused by their gait, as well as seniors who
+This may include athletes and weekend warriors who are looking to be more agile, kids who are toe walkers, seniors looking to be more steady on their feet, and everyone in between.

 With falls being the leading cause of fatal injury among older adults, it’s especially important that seniors maintain proper walking balance and mechanics as they age.
 Synergy therapists can work with older patients to evaluate their current gait, and create a specialized treatment plan to address strength, flexibility, and posture issues that may lead to mobility problems.